 - Calibration data from Transponder are not available since January 2005.
 This is due to a hardware failure on the transponder.
 The repair of such device is still under evaluation.
 The calibration data acquired until 2005 in the ZGM will be re-processed with TOSCA (Tool for Scatterometer Calibration) and the results will be provided in this report when available. - The calibration monitoring over the Brazilian rain forest has been reactivated since cycle 148.
-Despite the limited coverage, the monitoring is still valid Mid and Aft beams at ascending passes.
+Despite the limited coverage, the monitoring is still valid for Mid and Aft beams at ascending passes.
 In the reporting period limited amount of data is available at descending passes.
 Investigations performed showed that no signal degradations have been observed and that the calibration stability is within the geophysical noise - The Ocean Calibration monitoring is performed by ECMWF.
-The average backscatter bias level was reduced compared to Cycle 151.
-An asymmetry between the mid and fore/aft antenna for ascending tracks has diminished.
-Average bias level was less negative (-0.51 dB, was -0.56 dB), being 0.1 dB more negative than nominal data in 2000 (around -0.4 dB; see Figure 1 of the reports for Cycle 48 to 59).
-The situation is slightly better to that of one year ago (see report for Cycle 142).
+The average backscatter bias level remains small compared to Cycle 152.
+Average bias level was less negative (-0.42 dB, was -0.51 dB), being on the level of nominal data in 2000 (around -0.4 dB; see Figure 1 of the reports for Cycle 48 to 59).
+The situation is better to that of one year ago (see report for Cycle 142).
 Long-term variations correlate with the yearly cycle, which, given the non-global coverage, is understandable.
 Therefore, the method of ocean calibration will probably only provide accurate information on calibration levels for globally or yearly data sets.